maliksalman/pcf-boot-samples/README.md

 ## simple-router

-Sample spring-boot app that includes the netflix-zuul server and configuration in `application.yml` to route traffic another app.
+Sample spring-boot app that includes the netflix-zuul server and configuration in `application.yml` to route traffic to another app.
+There are couple of ways of configuring zuul, which can be invoked using different spring profiles, `url` and `ribbon`.
+For sending the metrics to a prometheus-rproxy, the `rproxy` profile can also be used.

 ## sql-data